Speed of electricity: Electromagnetic waves in circuits

-Electric drift
+Charge carrier drift

-The drift velocity deals with the average velocity of a particle, such as an electron, due to an electric field.
-In general, an electron will propagate randomly in a conductor at the Fermi velocity.
-Free electrons in a conductor follow a random path.
-Without the presence of an electric field, the electrons have no net velocity.
-When a DC voltage is applied, the electron drift velocity will increase in speed proportionally to the strength of the electric field.
-The drift velocity in a 2 mm diameter copper wire in 1 ampere current is approximately 8 cm per hour.
-AC voltages cause no net movement; the electrons oscillate back and forth in response to the alternating electric field (over a distance of a few micrometers – see example calculation).
+The drift velocity is the average velocity of a particle, such as an electron, due to an electric field.
+In general, electrons propagate randomly in a conductor at the Fermi velocity.
+Free electrons in a conductor follow random paths.
+In the absence of an electric field, the electrons have no net velocity.

+When direct current flows, the electron drift velocity is proportional to the current.
+The drift velocity in a 2 mm diameter copper wire with 1 ampere current flowing is approximately 8 cm per hour.
+Alternating current causes no net movement.
+The electrons travel back and forth with the alternating flow, over a distance of less than a micrometer – see example calculation.